-Myth #1: As long as we have branding guidelines in place, the experience we provide should be consistent—even on multiple CMS systems.
+Myth #1: As long a we have branding guidelines in place, the experience we provide should be consistent—even on multiple CMS systems.

 Reality: As stated in Forbes, “brands are built through the consistent delivery of brand promise through all touchpoints.”
 Branded consistency is a crucial part of any brand’s growth and longevity, as it helps users understand how the various areas of your brand come together.
-But while the development of branding guidelines and style guides is important, content governance—the system/set of guidelines for how your content gets created and published—is key to brand consistency.
+But while the development of branding guidelines and style guides is important, content governance—the system or set of guidelines for how your content gets created and published—is key to consistency.

 Using multiple CMS platforms means multiple variations of front and backends, each with its own codebase and its own way of doing things.
 This results in slightly (or completely) different user experiences across separate CMS systems, even when branding guidelines have been met.
 Because developmental workarounds are expensive and only go so far, even minor functional differences make it difficult to maintain a consistent look and feel.

 Think about a company like Starbucks.
-If you order a Caramel Macchiato at any Starbucks, you expect the look, feel, and taste to be consistent no matter which location you’re visiting.
-With multiple CMS systems, you may get what looks like a Caramel Macchiato, but if one element is different, like the caramel or the espresso, it's not going to taste exactly the same.
+If you order a caramel macchiato, you expect the look and taste to be consistent no matter which location you’re visiting.
+With multiple CMS systems, you may get what looks like a caramel macchiato, but if one element is different, it's not going to taste exactly the same.
 Maintaining a consistent digital experience is all in the details and no matter how hard you try, using multiple systems will always create variations—particularly when delivering to multiple channels.